ToolJet/ToolJet/docs/docs/data-sources/mongodb.md

 <img src="/img/datasource-reference/mo-connect.png" alt="ToolJet - Mongo connection" height="250"/>

-Click on 'Test connection' button to verify if the credentials are correct and that the database is accessible to ToolJet server.
-Click on 'Save' button to save the datasource.
+Click on the 'Test connection' button to verify if the credentials are correct and that the database is accessible to the   ToolJet server.
+Click on the 'Save' button to save the datasource.

 ## Querying MongoDB